Quenching factor measurements of sodium nuclear recoils in NaI:Tl determined by spectrum fitting: Experiment

 \subsection{LiF Target and Proton Beam}

 A $520$~$\mu$g/cm$^{2}$ LiF foil on a 20~mg/cm$^{2}$ Ta backing was placed at the target location.
-This was irradiated by a pulsed beam of protons.
-A range of beam energies were chosen, sufficient to generate quasi-monoenergetic neutrons via $^{7}$Li(p,n)$^{7}$Be.
+This was irradiated by a pulsed beam of protons provided by the 14UD accelerator at the Australian National University's Heavy Ion Accelerator Facility \cite{Bignell2020}.
+A range of beam energies was chosen, sufficient to generate quasi-monoenergetic neutrons via $^{7}$Li(p,n)$^{7}$Be \cite{NeutronCS_LISKIEN197557, SIMLIT_FRIEDMAN2013117}.
 The target backing was sufficient to stop the primary proton beam, but had a negligible effect upon the neutrons.
 The pulsed beam width had a FWHM less than 2 nanoseconds, repeated every 747 ns.
 The beam current varied throughout the measurements, and also with beam energy, in a range between approximately 0.2 and 2 nA.
 Neutron production was confirmed at the time of measurement using the time difference spectrum between a BaF$_{2}$ scintillation detector placed close to the target and the beam pulse timing signal.
 This time spectrum exhibited a prompt peak from gammas emanating from the target and a delayed peak due to neutrons (section \ref{sec:syncdrift}).
 Two measurement campaigns were carried out, with proton beam energies of 2.44 MeV, 3 MeV, and 5.2 MeV in the first and 3 MeV and 6 MeV in the second.

 Neutrons exited the vacuum chamber through a thinned aluminium vacuum flange.
 A cylindrical HDPE collimator was placed after the target so that the 25 mm aperture was collinear with the beam axis.
 The NaI:Tl detector was aligned with the aperture, 30 cm from the LiF target.
 This collimator included 25 mm diameter through-holes to allow the transport of neutrons to the backward-angle scattered neutron detectors.